-Here at VerticalResponse, we frequently write about the fundamentals of good email marketing.
-We advocate for catchy subject lines that get subscribers to open your email.
+We’ve frequently written about the fundamentals of good email marketing: We advocate for catchy subject lines that get subscribers to open your email.
 We encourage you to write content that engages your audience.
-And we urge you to come up with compelling CTAs (call-to-action) that get readers to click-through to your website, e-store or landing page.
+And we urge you to come up with compelling call to actions that get readers to click through to your website, e-store or landing page.

 Tip 1: Clean up that dusty old email list

 If you’re experiencing an increase in bounced emails, take a closer look at your list.
-If you haven’t sent to that list in a while, this could by why.
-Most email service providers allow you to segment your list based on email activity, so you should remove bounced addresses and inactive subscribers who haven’t opened your emails in the past few months.
+If you haven’t sent to that list in a while, this could be why.
+Consider segmenting your list based on email activity, removing bounced addresses and inactive subscribers who haven’t opened your emails in the past few months.
 Do this every few months to maintain a squeaky clean and healthy list of active, engaged readers.

 Tip 2: Use a double opt-in for new subscribers

-Whether it’s signing up for your newsletter or checking a box in your online shopping cart, single opt-in is the fast, easy, and risky way to build your contact list.
-It’s risky because if you opt them into your list without them realizing it, they may flag your emails as spam or use a bogus address like firstname.lastname@example.org or email@example.com that immediately bounce.
+Whether it’s signing up for your newsletter or checking a box in your online shopping cart, single opt-in is the fast, easy — and risky — way to build your contact list.
+It’s risky because if you opt people into your list without them realizing it, they may flag your emails as spam.
+They might even use a bogus address like firstname.lastname@example.org or email@example.com that will immediately bounce.

-It only takes a few spam complaints for some Internet Service Providers (ISPs) to begin blocking your email.
-Any decent Email Service Provider (ESP) should offer this as an option, or the option, in their services.
-Some spam laws require proof of sign up, and the double opt-in gives you exactly that.
-If your ESP doesn’t offer this, you can instead send a welcome email automatically that can act as a confirmation email.
+It only takes a few spam complaints for some internet service providers (ISPs) to begin blocking your email.
+Some spam laws require proof of sign-up, and the double opt-in gives you exactly that.
+One way of creating a double opt-in is to send an automatic welcome email that can act as a confirmation email.
 Then, add everyone who clicks to confirm into a new list of verified subscribers.
-While you may get fewer confirmed addresses compared to using single opt-in, they will be valid and more likely to stay engaged.
+While you may get fewer confirmed addresses compared to using single opt-in, they will be valid and will be more likely to stay engaged.

-Tip 3: Pick a sending schedule and stick to it
+Tip 3: Pick and stick to a sending schedule

-A recent trend that I’ve noticed in my inbox is companies adding a personal name to the “From” field, such as “Lauren from Cool Company.”
-The idea is that it provides a more personal touch with readers so it doesn’t seem like your email is coming from a faceless entity.
-Some of your readers may find this approach off-putting because it’s unlikely they have a personal relationship with “Lauren.”
-But like many things with marketing; when in doubt, test it out!
+People are hesitant to open an email from a sender they don’t know.
+What if it’s malware?
+If you want customers to trust you and read your email, tell them who it’s from.
+Whether it’s your personal name, website name or business name, make sure it’s instantly recognizable to readers.
+For example, you could add a personal name to the “From” field, such as “Lauren from Cool Company.”
+This provides a more personal touch with readers, so it doesn’t seem like your email is coming from a faceless entity.
+Some of your readers may find this approach off-putting because they don’t have a personal relationship with “Lauren.”
+But like many things with marketing: when in doubt, test it out!

 Tip 5: Boost your open rates with automated follow-up emails

-We recently added an automatic follow-up email feature that saves you time and effort by letting you schedule a follow-up email at the same time that you send your initial message.
-All you do is change your follow-up email’s subject line (to avoid looking spammy) and select a wait time for your follow-up to go out (try 3 or 4 days).
-We’ve had great success with nonresponder follow-up emails in the past, which can boost open rates up to 50% higher than the original email alone.
+VerticalResponse’s automatic follow-up email feature saves time and effort by letting you schedule a follow-up email at the same time that you send your initial message.
+All you do is change your follow-up email’s subject line, and select a wait time for your follow-up to go out (try three or four days).
+Follow-up emails can boost open rates up to 50 percent higher than the original email alone.